FlorentinJonckans/How-to-initialize-an-Angular-project/README.md

 `cd src/app/app-module.ts`

-You will have to import your component that you created earlier in your `app-module.ts` file and then, add informations about your `@NgModule`:
+You will have to import your component that you created earlier in your `app-module.ts` file and then, add informations about your [@NgModule](https://angular.io/guide/ngmodules):

 ```js
 import { AboutComponent } from './about/about.component';